 Using the 'burst' or 'continuous shooting' mode of your camera to click a series of shots that capture the different poses of your subject in motion is a great technique.

-The series of images can be presented together creating a sense of drama and movement or you can pick the shots with the perfect expressions from the bunch of images.
+The series of images can be presented together, creating a sense of drama and movement, or you can pick the shots with the perfect expressions from the bunch of pictures.

 15. Editing and post-processing